tier4/caret_doc/docs/design/software_architecture/caret_analyze.md

 Executor o-- CallbackGroup
 ```

 The following is a list of each class.
-Some of them are able to return measured data and they are remarked.
+Some of them are able to return measured data.

 | Class         | API                                                                                                   | has measured data definition?                                          |
 | ------------- | ----------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------- |